Basis of Preparation

 Interest bearing borrowings and trade payables are recorded when the proceeds are received, net of transaction costs incurred and subsequently at amortised cost.
 Any difference between the proceeds, net of transaction costs and the redemption value is recognised in the income statement over the period of the borrowings.

-New property deposits from private customers are held within Trade and Other payables until the legal completion of the related property or the rescission of the sale contract.
+New property deposits from private customers are held within Trade and Other payables until the legal completion of the related property when revenue is recognised or the rescission of the sale contract.

 Onerous contracts are contracts in which the unavoidable costs in meeting the obligations under the contract exceed the economic benefits expected to be received under it.
 Provision is made to reflect management’s best current estimate of the least net cost of either fulfilling or exiting the contract.